Uma-Dakshinamoorthy/Image_Analysis/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request after informing via email.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This a priavte project and using the code is subject to .

 ## Citation